Town of Carlisle, Massachusetts

 On the east side of the base of the 7-1/2 foot statue that weighs three thousand pounds, is the quotation

-LET HIM WHO HAS WON IT BEAR THE PAIN
+LET HIM WHO HAS WON IT BEAR THE PALM

 On the east side of the pedestal: